Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 4. cocarboxylaaa

 Task 20.
-Which of the following symptoms appears the earliest in chronic pancreatitis:
+Which of the following symptoms appears most early in chronic pancreatitis:

 2. jaundice